|

 One frequently asked question is, "can you scan

 convex photos?"
-Yes we can and here's the proof.
-The results will be
+Yes we can and here's the proof but the results will be

 flat.